- Homosexuality

 Same-sex marriage in Missouri is legal.

-Censorship of LGBT Issues in Missouri is unknown.
+Censorship of LGBT issues in Missouri is no censorship.

 Right to change legal gender in Missouri is legal, but requires surgery.